angela-zhou/Unit1-ICS4U/README.md

-Go to ICS4UC_Unit1 > Assignment to view code for an interactive Tetris block painting game
+Go to ICS4UC_Unit1 > src > Assignment to view code for an interactive Tetris block painting game